 Our key objective in using the PPG is to diminish the difference between the attainment and achievement gap of those entitled to Pupil Premium and those not.
 Historically pupils at St Catherine's achieve and attain well, often at levels much higher than those expected nationally.
-However, there is still a pattern of Pupil Premium pupils doing better than other Pupil Premium pupils nationally, but not as well as those who are not entitled to the PPG.
-We continually strive to diminish or even remove this gap.
+Through the high level of support offered, our PPG pupils also achieve and attain well - particularly in Key Stage 2.
+However, we continue to strive to diminish and remove this gap - particularly in Key Stage 1.

 At the heart of our school lies the intent to provide an inclusive culture.
 We are a particularly diverse school, with over half our children being non-White British and 25 'Mother languages' spoken at home.
 Equality, Inclusion and Diversity are central to our Mission.
 We know that the ability to read fluently provides pupils with confidence and access to the full curriculum.

 In order to achieve our objectives, we will analyse the specific needs of our PP pupils to enable us to develop a program of support that will encompass the wide variety of identified needs.
 The EEF Teaching and Learning Toolkit has guided our decision making by exploring a range of approaches.
-In order to meet the specific needs of our PP pupils, we will focus on Oral Language Interventions and Collaborative Learning groups that encompass Peer Tuition.
+In order to meet the specific needs of our PP pupils, we will continue to focus on Oral Language Interventions and Collaborative Learning groups.
 High quality first teaching will remain at the fore front of these approaches - providing pupils with timely and specific feedback on their achievements in class.
-Learning support groups will address gaps in learning.
+This approach will also focus upon effective TA deployment, to ensure that learners are supported in class and through the running of interventions, such as precision monitoring and ELSA emotional support groups.
+Learning support groups will also address gaps in learning through the delivery of School Led Tuition.